Ilia Malinin wins 1st U.S. men's skating title, Brown 2nd

 But instead of basking in his achievement, Malinin sat with a stoic expression, noted the many ways in which he could learn from his imperfect performance and vowed to be better at the upcoming world championships.

-Olympic champion Brian Boitano, he first U.S. skater to land a triple axel, offered his insight on the unique pressure Malinin faces.
+Olympic champion Brian Boitano, the first U.S. skater to land a triple axel, offered his insight on the unique pressure Malinin faces.

 “It’s hard to be a pioneer,” Boitano said.
 “When there’s nobody else doing it, it’s a really hard situation.
 You have to push yourself.”